Croydon Palace: History

-The connection of the Archbishops with Croydon was of great importance, with several being important local benefactors.
-Six are buried in Croydon Minster, neighbouring the Palace: in date order they were Edmund Grindal, John Whitgift, Gilbert Sheldon, William Wake, John Potter and Thomas Herring.
+The connection of the archbishops with Croydon was of great importance, with several being important local benefactors.
+Six are buried in Croydon Minster, neighbouring the palace: in date order they were Edmund Grindal, John Whitgift, Gilbert Sheldon, William Wake, John Potter and Thomas Herring.
 Archbishop Whitgift, who first called it a "palace", liked Croydon for "the sweetness of the place", though not all admired it, in the low-lying site which Henry VIII found "rheumatick", a place where he could not stay "without sickness".
 Sir Francis Bacon found it "an obscure and darke place" surrounded by its dense woodland.

-By the late 18th century, the Palace had become dilapidated and uncomfortable and the local area was squalid.
-An Act of Parliament enabled Croydon Palace to be sold and Addington Palace on the outskirts of Croydon to be bought in 1807.
+By the 18th century, the palace had become dilapidated and uncomfortable and the local area was squalid.
+In 1715 Archbishop Wake wanted to demolish it, although he subsequently had the Long Gallery reconstructed and Archbishop Herring had other work done.
+By 1780, it had remained uninhabited for the last 20 years and Parliament decided to build a new palace.
+A private act of Parliament, the Croydon Palace Act 1780 (20 Geo.
+3. c.
+57 Pr.), enabled Croydon Palace to be sold and Addington Palace on the outskirts of Croydon to be bought in 1807.
 This became the new episcopal summer residence for much of the rest of the 19th century.

+Croydon Palace was bought at auction with the adjacent meadows to the south and east by the brandy merchant Abraham Pitches for £2,520 on 10 October 1780, which he subsequently let for calico printing and bleaching.
+The palace had several owners over the next 100 years, but was primarily associated with calico printing, bleaching and later as a laundry.
+The servants' quarters on the west were demolished around 1802 and became part of the graveyard in 1808.
+By 1805 the Croydon, Merstham and Godstone Railway cut through the palace grounds, creating today's Church Road.
+The porter's lodge was demolished around 1806, followed by the kitchens in 1810 to provide another entrance to the palace.
+Bankruptcy saw the palace sold in lots on 20 March 1832, with the subsequent demolition of the quadrangle's east side.
+Bleaching continued at the palace until it was sold by private agreement to Henry Pelham-Clinton, the 7th Duke of Newcastle at the beginning of June 1887.
+He gave the palace to the Sisters of the Church, who restored it and founded it as Old Palace School in 1889.
+The School closed in 2025.